matercomus/AI_Project_2020/README.md

 Here are some quick use cases and solutions to help you get a feel for the code.

 ### Get the size of the stock
-Let 'state' be the state you're given and let's say you want the size of the i'th planet.
+Let 'state' be the state you're given and let's say you want the size of the stock.
 Then the following a should do the trick:
 ```python
 size_of stock = state.get_stock_size()
 ```